 I have frequently found that, for instance, when searching a company name the owner is the additional debtor.
-When searching the owner, the company may show up as the additional debtor on a filing which does not appear in the original search of the company.
+When searching for the owner, the company may show up as the additional debtor on a filing that does not appear in the original search of the company.
 Got that?

 When searching Jon Smith liens 105, 106 107, 108 are filed on Jon Smith.
 Smith Equipment shows up on 105, as it should, but also shows up on 108.